joshnuss/1000experiments.dev/src/routes/posts/autocomplete-search.md

 tags: carrierwave, svelte
 ---

-Last August, I starting building a startup called [CarrierWave][https://getcarrierwave.com].
+Last August, I starting building a startup called [CarrierWave](https://getcarrierwave.com).

 For about 3 months I was working on it full time.
-Then things slowed down a bit and I started looking into other things.
+Then I lost some steam and started looking into other things.

-But recently there's been more interest in it, nothing major, but a few people wanted to try it.
+But recently there's been more interest in it, nothing major, but a few people wanted to try it out.
 So I figured I should fix up a few things and maybe I can increase the MRR.

 Right now MRR is at $200/mo, I'd like to try to get it up to $1K/mo.

-So I decided to spend a few experiments looking at adding some new things to it.
+So I decided to spend a few experiments looking at adding some new features to it.

 ## Search